 Intensive Online Finance Subjects

-Melbourne Business School offers three intensive online finance subjects for high achieving students applying for the Master of Finance or Master of Finance (Enhanced) who do not meet the subject prerequisites to meet the course entry requirements.
+Melbourne Business School offers one intensive online finance subject for high achieving students applying for the Master of Finance or Master of Finance (Enhanced) who do not meet the subject prerequisites to meet the course entry requirements.

-These subjects are only available to applicants who have had their course application assessed and have been recommended to undertake the subjects to meet their offer conditions.
-Eligible applicants will be invited to register for these subjects and should not register prior to receiving their conditional course offer.
+The subject is only available to applicants who have had their course application assessed and have been recommended to undertake the subject to meet their offer conditions.
+Eligible applicants will be invited to register for the subject and should not register prior to receiving their conditional course offer.

-To be competitive to be selected for these subjects, students need to be high achieving and typically have completed a minimum of two finance subjects throughout their undergraduate degree.
-If students are invited to complete these intensive subjects, they are only expected to complete one or two of the subjects.
+To be competitive to be selected for the subject, students need to be high achieving and typically have completed a minimum of two finance subjects throughout their undergraduate degree.
 Historically applicants with a WAM of 75% and above have been competitive for entry into the program.

-The intensive subjects will be completed prior to the start of the course.
+The intensive subject will be completed prior to the start of the course.

-NOTE: Completion of these subjects does not guarantee entry into the Master of Finance or Master of Finance (Enhanced).
-The subjects will not count for credit towards any degree program offered by The University of Melbourne (UoM) and cannot be used to meet prerequisites for other UoM subjects.
+NOTE: Completion of the subject does not guarantee entry into the Master of Finance or Master of Finance (Enhanced).
+The subject will not count for credit towards any degree program offered by The University of Melbourne (UoM) and cannot be used to meet prerequisites for other UoM subjects.

 Overview